 - How to Transfer Office 365, 2016 or 2019, to a New Computer?

 - Transfer Office To Another Computer with Office 365 Subscription

 If you want to transfer MS Office to another computer for older versions like Office 2010 or 2013, then you need to know that these versions come with license tags that have specific restrictions on transfers or installations perse.

-Whereas, when you consider newer versions such as 2016, 2019, and Office 365 the licensing is associated with the client’s email, therefore in this article, we are going to talk about the step-by-step procedure to accomplish this task with the variations discussed above.
+Whereas, when you consider newer versions such as 2016, 2019, and Office 365, the licensing is associated with the client’s email; therefore, in this article, we will talk about the step-by-step procedure to accomplish this task with the variations discussed above.

 Important Points to Consider Before Moving Office to Another Computer

 Microsoft Office comes with different License tags, which differ from user to user, and every specific License type has some or other restrictions; therefore, first, it is always mandatory to know the License type of your Office installation.

 As you know, you need to have a proper License to transfer Office to a new PC.
 The Licenses that allow the transfer are FPP, PKC, HUP, ESD, and POSA.